ARMmbed/mbed-client-example-6lowpan/README.md

 ...
 ```

-In case of error in IPv6 connectivity the trace will look as follows:
+In case of an error in IPv6 connectivity, the trace will look as follows:

 ```
 ...
 send_registration()